cartridge-gg/cairo-webauthn/README.md

 ## account_sdk

 This is a rust project, that will eventually be compiled to wasm.
 It's purpose is to export and test functions for interacting with the custom account contract.
 The testing framework implemented within uses [dojo/katana](https://github.com/dojoengine/dojo) underneath.
 Each test starts its own katana network, deploys a contract and performs operations on it.
-Naturally, you must have `katana` installed to run the tests.
+Naturally, you must have `katana 0.5.1` installed to run the tests.
 You can specify the path to the `katana` executable in the `account_sdk/KatanaConfig.toml` file.
 Note that if you have `dojo` installed and in `PATH` the path can remain simply as `katana`.

 ### Compiling the cairo code